Powder keg on Manus Island as refugees refuse to leave immigration center

 "We don't have control over anything over here.
 The only thing we have control over is resistance," said Amir Taghinia, a refugee who fled religious persecution in Iran, and was sent to Manus Island in 2013.
 He spoke to CNN by phone from the PNG capital, Port Moresby, where he's been sent for medical treatment.

-Taghinia paid a human trafficker to take him to the Australian territory of Christmas Island, just as the country was tightening its maritime borders in response to a rise in the number of "illegal" asylum seekers.
+Taghinia paid a human trafficker to take him to the Australian territory of Christmas Island, just as the country was tightening its maritime borders in response to a rise in the asylum seekers arriving by boat.

 Newly elected Prime Minister Tony Abbott had vowed to "stop the boats," and announced that no asylum seekers who arrived in country's waters would ever be allowed to settle in Australia.